 - Optional: zest of lime

-- Into a cocktail shaker, mix 3 parts good quality tequila, 2 parts orange liqueur and 1 part lime juice, simple syrup and zest of one lime, if desired.
+- Into a cocktail shaker with ice, mix 3 parts tequila, 2 parts orange liqueur and 1 part lime juice, simple syrup, to taste and zest of one lime, if desired.
+Shake.

 - Rub a wedge of lime around the rim of a rocks glass.
 Coat rim with kosher salt.
 Fill with ice.

-- Pour margaritas into glasses and garnish with lime slices.
+- Strain our margaritas into glasses and garnish with lime slices.

 - 1 part sugar